Police release video they say shows Ferguson suspect with gun

 LIGHTER POLICE PRESENCE

 A state of emergency that was declared on Monday for the Ferguson area was still in effect on Tuesday.
-Protesters have been marching and staging acts of civil disobedience to mark the anniversary of the death of Brown, 18.
+Protesters have been marching and staging acts of civil disobedience to mark the anniversary of the death of 18-year-old Michael Brown.

-Torrence and several other demonstrators in the area said they were not swayed by the police video that appears to show Harris with a gun.

-Torrence said the fact that the officers involved were dressed in plainclothes coloured his impressions of the incident: "It makes a difference.
-He may have been shooting at a different group and didn't know they were police."
+By Tuesday afternoon there had been no major rallies in the St. Louis area, and there was a lighter police presence on the streets of Ferguson.
+Work crews were cleaning and repairing a parking lot where a some demonstrators had scooped up gravel to throw at police.

-Brian Fletcher, a former mayor of Ferguson now on the city council, said he believed that violence the city has experienced over the past year was coming to an end.
+Brian Fletcher, a former mayor of Ferguson now on the city council, said he believed that violence the city has seen over the past year was coming to an end.

 "If this is the worst that's going to happen, then we'll survive," said Fletcher, standing in the "I Love Ferguson" store he opened in October to raise money for city businesses and institutions that were damaged in riots last year.